karabayse/edabit/README.md

 * Return the difference between the highest and lowest of three numbers
 * Less than or equal to zero
 * Next element in an arithmetic sequence
-* Both Zero, Negative or Positive
+* Both Zero, Negative, or Positive